1979 Challenge Cup (ice hockey): Uniforms

 The NHL vastly simplified their white All-Star uniforms, removing most of the striping and stars.
 The NHL shield on the front was enlarged, while the logos on the shoulders remained the same.
 The striping was reduced to two thin stripes, orange over black, separated by a thin white stripe.
 The names on the back remained in black with orange trim, and the numerals remained orange with black trim.

 The Soviet team used their standard red national uniforms, which they also used when touring against the teams of the World Hockey Association (while billed as the "Soviet All-Stars").
 The jerseys featured two white stripes at the waistline - one thin stripe over a wider stripe studded with red diamonds.
 The sleeve stripes followed a similar pattern, but without the diamonds on the wide stripes, and an additional white stripe below the wide band.
-While the Soviet team normally used Cyrillic script on its uniforms, the names on the back of the jerseys for the Challenge Cup were romanized for the event.
-The front of the jerseys retained the Cyrillic СССР initials.
+While the Soviet team normally used the Russian language on its uniforms, the names on the back of the jerseys for the Challenge Cup were romanized for the event.
+The front of the jerseys retained the Russian СССР initials.